-Much of the learning that goes on in the classroom is founded upon mutual disclosure that takes place between the instructor and the student and between students.
-Parties outside of that learning community have not committed themselves to this relationship of trust.
-For this and other reasons, permission to record lectures in audio format is granted for use by registered students only.
-Video recording is not permitted without the written permission of the instructor.
-Recordings and notes of class lectures may not be electronically reproduced, posted, or distributed without the written permission of the instructor.
+Much of the learning that goes on in the virtual or in-person classroom is founded upon mutual disclosure that takes place between instructor and student, and between students.
+Parties outside of this learning community have not committed themselves to this relationship of trust.
+A student without an approved accommodation who wishes to make an audio recording of an in-person class must secure the agreement of the instructor and all classmates; livestreaming and video recordings are not permitted.
+Online video-streamed classes may be recorded at the discretion of the instructor.
+Personal recordings may be used only by the student who made the recording; no recording may be reproduced, posted, or distributed without the written permission of the instructor.